-Lead Agency: Floodplain Administrator Supporting Agencies: Emergency Management, Building Department Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ☐ Hurricane ☐ Infestation ☐ Nor'easter ☑ Severe Wea ☑ Severe Winte ☑ Wildfire Description of the Problem: Officials in NFIP-participating communities are responsible for regulating all development in SFHAs by issuing permits and enforcing local floodplain requirements, including Substantial Damage, for the repairs of damaged buildings.
+Lead Agency: Floodplain Administrator Supporting Agencies: Emergency Management, Building Department Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ☑ Hurricane ☑ Infestation ☑ Nor'easter ☑ Severe Weat ☑ Severe Winte ☑ Wildfire Description of the Problem: Officials in NFIP-participating communities are responsible for regulating all development in SFHAs by issuing permits and enforcing local floodplain requirements, including Substantial Damage, for the repairs of damaged buildings.
 After any disaster event, they must: Determine where the damage occurred within the community and if the damaged structures are in an SFHA.
 Determine what to use for "market value" and cost to repair; uniformly applying regulations will protect against liability and promote equitable administration.
 Determine if repairing plus improving the damaged structure equals or exceeds 50% of the structure's pre-damage value.
 Require permits for floodplain development.
 The municipality does not have a Substantial Damage Management Plan in place, nor do they have a formal process in place when conducting substantial damage determinations.
+The municipality is in need of a formal process and plan to provide a framework for conducting such inspections and determinations.
 Description of the Solution: The municipality will develop a Substantial Damage Management Plan, following the six step planning process in 2021 Developing a Substantial Damage Management Plan (https://crsresources.org/files/500/developing subst damge mgmt plan.pdf).
 This plan will outline responsibilities for Substantial Damage determinations, determining market value, and permit approval processes following a disaster event.
-Estimated Cost: Low Potential Funding Sources: Municipal budget Implementation Timeline: Within 5 years to develop the plan; ongoing to maintain and update the plan Goals Met: 2, 5 Benefits: This plan will provide a process in making Substantial Damage Determinations and allow the municipality to make these determinations and meet NFIP requirements more quickly.
+Estimated Cost: Low Potential Funding Sources: Municipal budget Implementation Timeline: Within 5 years to develop the p lan; ongoing to maintain and up date the plan Goals Met: 2, 5 Benefits: This plan will provide a process in making Substantial Damage Determinations and allow the municipality to make these determinations and meet NFIP requirements more quickly.
 Impact on Socially Vulnerable Populations: Substantially damaged structures are required to be rebuilt to be compliance with current codes.
 Socially vulnerable populations may not have the financial means to make these improvements.
 This action may allow for the identification of potential resources to address substantial damages to structures owned by socially vulnerable populations.
 Impact on Future Development: A Substantial Damage Management Plan would include all existing, current, and future development in the municipality.
 Impact on Critical Facilities/Lifelines: A Substantial Damage Management Plan would include all critical facilities and lifelines in the municipality.
-Impact on Capabilities: This action improves disaster recovery capabilities.
+Impact on Capabilities: This action improves disaster r This action improves disaster recovery capabilities.
 Climate Change Considerations: Climate change is likely to increase the intensity and frequency of many climate related disaster events.
 This action provides additional planning for disaster recovery.
-Mitigation Category ⊠Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category ⊠Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action 1 Evaluation
+Mitigation Category ⊠Local Plans and Regulations ⊡Structure and Infrastructure () □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category ☑ Preventative Measures (PR) ☑ Property Protection (PP) ☑ Public Information (PI) 1 □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation